GIScience/ohsome-api/docs/source/explanation.rst

 Collection Members are OSM ways and nodes that are members of OSM relations not tagged as ``type=multipolygon`` or ``type=boundary`` (Collections).

-A single Collection contains only the geometries of its members as a GeometryCollection (see above), but not their attributes such as OSM tags.
+A single Collection contains only the geometries of its members as a GeometryCollection (see :ref:`Collections`), but not their attributes such as OSM tags.
 To get each individual member including geometry and all other attributes such as OSM tags, Collection Members must be requested instead.